-- 1. At any reasonable time prior to making its recommendation to the Council and as part of its consideration of an application under regulation 12, the Commission may: - (a) Request the applicant to provide additional information on any aspect of the application within 30 Days of the date when the application is first considered prior to making a recommendation; and - (b) Request the applicant to amend its Plan of Work, or propose specific amendments for consideration by the applicant where such amendments are considered necessary to bring the Plan of Work into conformity with the requirements of these regulations. - 2.
-Where the Commission makes a request under paragraph (1), the Commission shall provide to the applicant a brief justification and rationale for such a request.
-The applicant must respond within the timeframe requested by the Commission, which shall be at least 90 days,90 Days following receipt of such [proposal a request] from the Commission by agreeing to the request, rejecting the request, or making an alternative proposal for the Commission's consideration. - 3.
-The timeframe referred to in regulation 12(2) shall be extended by the timeframe determined by the Commission pursuant to paragraph ([1][2] [NOR, TOML, BMJ replace]). - 4.
-The [alt 1.
-Secretary-General] [alt 2.
-Commission] shall publish any amendment, additional information, or revised application received pursuant to paragraph (2) on the website, and where these are significant, shall provide an opportunity for public consultation in accordance with regulation 11. - 5.
-The Commission shall then in light of take into account the applicant's response under paragraph (1) and any responses received from public consultation under paragraph (4) into account in makeing its recommendations to the Council.

-Regulation 15 [IWG IM]
+1. At any reasonable Pew - delete time prior to making its recommendation to the Council and as part of its consideration of an application under regulation 12, the Commission may:

+(a) Request the applicant to provide additional information on any aspect of the application [within 30 Days of the date when the application is first considered [prior to making a recommendation] [NORI, TOML, BMJ - supports keeping]] [Pew- supports deleting] [, while ensuring that any such request is necessary, proportionate and will not prevent the Commission from meeting the approval timeline set out in the relevant Standard] [NORI, TOML, BMJ]; and

+(b) Request the applicant to amend its Plan of Work, or propose specific amendments for consideration by the applicant where such amendments are considered necessary to bring the Plan of Work into conformity with the requirements of these regulations.

+2. Where the Commission makes a request under paragraph (1), the Commission shall provide to the applicant a brief justification and rationale for such a request.

+The applicant must respond within the timeframe requested by the Commission, which shall be at least 90 days, 90 Days following receipt of such [proposal a request] from the Commission Pew - delete [within 90 Days following receipt of the request [Nauru - replace] by agreeing to the request, rejecting the request, or making an alternative proposal for the [Commission's consideration] [Nauru - supports keeping].

+3. The timeframe referred to in regulation 12(2) shall be extended by the timeframe determined by the Commission pursuant to paragraph ([1][2] [NOR, TOML, BMJ - replace]).
+[Pew; Nauru - delete]

+4. The [alt 1.
+Secretary-General] [Pew; Nauru - supports] [alt 2.
+Commission] shall publish any amendment, additional information, or revised application received pursuant to paragraph (2) [at] [on] [Pew; Nauru - replace] the [Authority's] [Nauru] website[[, and w] [.
+W]here [Pew- replace] [the Commission deems] [Pew] these are significant, [the Secretary-General] [Pew]] [.
+In the event of any Material Change to the Environmental Plans, the Secretary-General] [Nauru - replace] shall provide an opportunity for public consultation in accordance with regulation 11.]
+[Russia - delete]

+[4.
+Alt.
+The Secretary-General shall publish any amendment, additional information or revised application received pursuant to paragraph (2) on the Authority's website, and the Commission shall determine whether these are significant, in which case an opportunity for public consultation shall be provided in accordance with Regulation 11] [Costa Rica]

+[4 Alt.2 The Secretary-General shall publish any amendment, additional information or revised application received pursuant to paragraph (2) on the Authority's website and, at the request of the Commission, shall provide an opportunity for public consultation in accordance with regulation 11.]
+[Italy]

+5. The Commission shall then in light of take into account the applicant's response under paragraph (1) [(2)] Nauru - replace and any [substantive and relevant] [Nauru] responses received from public consultation under paragraph (4) [Russia - delete] [into account] [Nauru - delete] in makeing its recommendations to the Council.